New Davis superintendent to address race issues in district - NewsBreak

 Problems moving to a new medical records system have caused thousands of Utah State Prison inmates to go without medications, administrators told families on Sunday.

-UPDATE Justin Wayne Gould has been apprehended in Utah with the assistance of the Tooele City Police.
-Bonneville County Sheriff’s Deputies had been working with tips and information received from East Idaho Crime Stoppers and interviewing known associates of Mr. Gould, ultimately helping to locate him in Tooele and placing him under arrest on a Bonneville County Felony Warrant for Escape.
-Deputies are continuing to investigate Mr. Gould’s activities since failing to return to the Bonneville County Jail from a court ordered release last Friday...
+The following is a news release from the Bonneville County Sheriff’s Office.
+Justin Wayne Gould has been apprehended in Utah with the assistance of the Tooele City Police.
+Bonneville County Sheriff’s deputies had been working with tips and information received from East Idaho Crime Stoppers and interviewing known associates of Mr. Gould, ultimately helping to locate him in Tooele and placing him under arrest on a Bonneville County felony warrant for escape.

 kjzz.com